dushanka-dev/fitness-buddy/README.md

 # FITNESS BUDDY

 Fitness Buddy is an Fitness App built for convenience.
 The App enables users to add exercises to a list.
 Then the user can drag the newly created exercise to a calendar area and drop the exercise in any given day of the week.
 Also, there is a BMI area where users can calculate their personal BMI.
+On Tablets or Mobile, users can touch exercise and touch again in calendar area to drop exercises.

 ![App on All Devices](readme-files/screenshots/Fitness-app-mockup-devices.png)